fluencelabs/gitbook-docs/js-sdk/2_basics.md

 The second definition is the function `sayHello`.
 The only thing the function is doing is calling the `hello` method of `HelloWorld` service located on the current peer.
 We will show you how to call this function from the typescript application.

-Finally we have a functions wich demomnstrate how to work with the network.
+Finally we have a functions which demonstrate how to work with the network.
 It asks the current time from the relay peer and return back the our peer.

 ## Installing dependencies

-Initialze an empty npm package:
+Initialize an empty npm package:

 ```bash
 npm init